David-Desmaisons/Vue.Isotope/README.md

       this.isotopeFilter(key, id);

-  Another useful method is isotopeShutle(id) to dispaly a random order.
+  Another useful method is isotopeShutle(id) to display a random order.

       this.isotopeShuttle(id);

+###Toogle Layout
+  Similarly, it is possible to update the layout mode using the following method:

+      this.isotopeArrange(arrangeOption, id);

+  where arrangeOption is the same as described in isotope documentation and the id teh same as described in filtering and sorting section.

 ##Usage